transd-lang/transd/QuickIntro/README.md

 which marks the start of Transd code.

+#### Modules

 All the code in a Transd program is contained in _modules_.
-Every Transd program should define at least one module:
+Every Transd program should define at least one module.
+The scheme for module definitions is as follows:

 ```
 <MODULE_NAME> : {